Today we attended a Scientific Conference hosted by Lagos University Teaching Hospital’s (LUTH) Association of Resident Doctors (ARD).

 The theme of the conference was The Impact of Viral Haemorrhagic Fevers (VHFs) on Society; Perspective from a Patient’s Relative.

-We were happy to share information about our recently completed a training on VHFs for general hospitals in Lagos state as well as speak about Dr. Adadevoh, her team, and the events of Nigeria’s Ebola outbreak in 2014.
+We were happy to share information about our recently completed training on VHFs for general hospitals in Lagos state as well as speak about Dr. Adadevoh, her team, and the events of Nigeria’s Ebola outbreak in 2014.

 In addition to discussing the importance of preparedness for outbreaks and the role doctors play in identifying and containing possible infectious cases, the conference also explored doctors working in public versus private facilities.